Browse Articles

 Can Rise 360 collaborators access multi-language courses?

-Collaborators must be on a subscription with Articulate Localization to access multi-language courses.
+Yes.
 Course managers and editors can view and edit multi-language courses.
 However, only course managers can manage languages.
-Course managers can also initiate course translations or add new languages if they have translation access within the same subscription.
+Course managers can also initiate course translations or add new languages within the same subscription.
+If the subscription has an active Localization plan, make sure translation access is enabled.

 Can Storyline 360 collaborators access multi-language project files?